Bertel Thorvaldsen: Career

-In Rome he lived at Via Sistina in front of the Spanish Steps and had his workshop in the stables of the Palazzo Barberini.
-He was taken under the wing of Georg Zoëga a Danish archeologist and numismatist living in Rome.
+In Rome he lived at the Casa Buti, on the Via Sistina, in front of the Spanish Steps and had his workshop in the stables of the Palazzo Barberini.
+He was taken under the wing of Georg Zoëga, a Danish archeologist and numismatist living in Rome.
 Zoëga took an interest in seeing to it that the young Thorvaldsen acquired an appreciation of the antique arts.
 As a frequent guest at Zoëga's house he met Anna Maria von Uhden, born Magnani.
 She had worked in Zoëga's house as a maid and had married a German archeologist.
 She became Thorvaldsen's mistress and left her husband in 1803.
 In 1813 she gave birth to a daughter, Elisa Thorvaldsen.

 Thorvaldsen also studied with another Dane, Asmus Jacob Carstens whose handling of classic themes became a source of inspiration.
 Thorvaldsen's first success was the model for a statue of Jason; finished in 1801 it was highly praised by Antonio Canova, the most popular sculptor in the city.
 But the work was slow in selling and his stipend having run out, he planned his return to Denmark.
 In 1803, as he was set to leave Rome, he received the commission to execute the Jason in marble from Thomas Hope, a wealthy English art-patron.
 From that time Thorvaldsen's success was assured, and he did not leave Italy for sixteen years.